life-insurance-and-divorcee-walking

 • You can name an adult custodian for the life insurance benefits under the Uniform Transfers to Minors Act (UTMA).

-Permanent life insurance is a category of coverage that can be kept in force for a lifetime.
-This type of life insurance typically builds cash value.
 Because your life insurance cash value is part of your net worth, you’ll likely need to list the life insurance policy and its cash value among the marital assets to be divided.
 If your assets are divided evenly, you and your ex-spouse will each get half of the policy’s cash value.
 Talk to your divorce attorney and insurance agent about handling your life insurance cash value during divorce.

 Do you receive child support or alimony income as the result of divorce?